tobydriscoll/markdown-cv/index.md

 * B.S. in Physics

 ## Professional experience
-`2022-present`
+`2000-present`
 **University of Delaware**
+* Director, Master of science in data science (since 2023)
-* Unidel Chair Professor of Mathematical Sciences
+* Unidel Chaired Professor of Mathematical Sciences (since 2022)
-* Affiliated Faculty, Department of Biomedical Engineering

-`2010–2022`
-**University of Delaware**
-* Professor, Department of Mathematical Sciences
+* Professor, Department of Mathematical Sciences (since 2010)
-* Affiliated Faculty, Department of Biomedical Engineering
+* Affiliated Faculty, Department of Biomedical Engineering  (since 2010)

-`2004–2010`
-**University of Delaware**
-* Associate Professor, Department of Mathematical Sciences
+* (2004-2010) Associate Professor, Department of Mathematical Sciences

-`2000–2004`
-**University of Delaware**
-* Assistant Professor, Department of Mathematical Sciences
+* (2000-2004) Assistant Professor, Department of Mathematical Sciences

 `1996–2000`
 **University of Colorado at Boulder**